 CCTM Cylindrical-conical fermenters with the modular design

-Modular cylindrical-conical tanks CCTM are very versatile products from our own production which enable you to arbitrarily assemble a beverage production tank for beer/cider/wine fermenation/maturation/carbonation/flotation/filtration/bottling process in configuration that is currently required with respect to the intended use.
-The current configuration of the tank can be changed at any time, even during full operation when the tank is pressurized and filled with fermenting or maturing beverage.
+Modular cylindrically-conical tanks CCTM are very versatile products from our production portfolio that enable freely assemble the beer production tank to a configuration that is momentally required by user with respect to the intended use.
+That actual configuration of the tank can be changed at any time to any other configuration using expansion accessories and their combinations, even during full operation when the tank is pressurized and filled with beverage under pressure.

-The CCTM modular cylindrical-conical tank consists of the basic tank (BT) and the modular tank accessories (MTA).
+CCTM modular cylindrical-conical tank consists of two main parts : The pressure vessel – basic tank (BT) and the accessories (MTA).
 Assembling tanks to many desired configurations is possible due to the big number of combinations of expansion accessory that is combined and mounted on the basic tank.
 It is thus possible to equip the modular tank optimal configuration for the desired part of the beverage production process.

-- LP – Low pressure tank – maximal reachable overpressure 0.5 bar – usefull only for the fermenting process (beer, cider, wine) and production of low-pressure beverages (must, wine, juices)
+- Non-pressure tank – maximum achievable overpressure 0.5 bar – suitable only for the main fermentation process (beer, cider, wine) and for production of low-pressure beverages (must, wine)

 More informations about the basic tanks – dimensions, descriptions, equipping, prices